How Ripley St Thomas is implementing Bedrock to transform learning through literacy

 1. Make use of Bedrock’s detailed reporting to generate staff buy-in

-Bedrock Learning's curricula were new educational tools for our school, so I ensured that the impacts on learners’ engagement and progress were explicitly demonstrated to generate staff buy-in, especially with a new tool like Bedrock Mapper, Bedrock's subject-specific vocabulary curriculum.
+Bedrock Learning's curricula were new educational tools for our school, so I ensured that the impacts on learners’ engagement and progress were explicitly demonstrated to generate staff buy-in, especially with a tool like Bedrock Mapper, Bedrock's subject-specific vocabulary curriculum.

 To be specific, Bedrock Vocabulary’s post-test scores are similar across each class, which indicates Bedrock’s impact as learners are making the same progress, or making more than expected.
 On seeing how useful and impactful Bedrock is, staff members at our school support it more.
 Another great example which helps generate staff buy-in is seeing learners becoming empowered and learning those Tier 2 and Tier 3 terms to communicate effectively.
 This allows them to compete with more able or more privileged cohorts for jobs and university places.

 I’m really passionate about it.
 I think it’s an amazing, amazing resource.